avishek-mondal/avishek-mondal.github.io/_posts/2023-06-18-lipshitz_constant.md

 DISCLAIMER: If you spot an error, please feel free to email me.

 The "Understanding Deep Learning" book has recently come out (you can look at it [here](https://udlbook.github.io/udlbook/)), and is a great resource.
-In the appendices, it contains several statements which can be non-obvious to those of us who have been out of touch with our linear algebra in our day jobs.
+In the appendices, it contains several statements which can be non-obvious to those of us who have been out of touch with linear algebra in our day jobs.

 Here is one such statement: